matrix-org/synapse/docker/README.md

 ## Disabling the healthcheck in docker-compose file

-If you wish to disable the healthcheck via docker-compose append your stanza with the following.
+If you wish to disable the healthcheck via docker-compose, append the following to your service configuration.

 ```
   healthcheck: